rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 As in the original iGov OpenID Connect profile, this profile focuses on a Relying Party also known as a Client.
 As OpenID Connect is not explicitly applicable to Resource Servers, these are left out of scope.
 Please refer to the iGov-NL profile for a profile dealing with interactions between Resource Servers and Authorization Servers.

+Note that this profile does not detail all steps in the protocol flow, nor each option and parameter.
+For further details the [iGov-NL.OAuth2] profile and OAuth 2.0 and OpenID Connect specifications are applicable.

 # Use case
 The generic use case where this profile can be applied, is very similar to the use case for the iGov-NL OAuth2 profile.
 A Client application wishes to identify _and authenticate_ a User and may additionally want to receive User attributes from a trusted party.
 Authenticating the User is in addition to the use case for the OAuth2 iGov-NL profile.